staabm/staabm.github.io/_posts/2023-05-01-diff-speeding.md

 We expect this changes to considerably reduce the amount of energy used in CI pipelines.
 So that's my take on saving the planet and don't waste energy.

-If you are using Rector in projects this should also considerably reduce the wait time for the engineers.
+If you are using above-mentioned tools in projects this should also considerably reduce the wait time for the engineers.
 A shorter feedback loop helps developers to stay in focus and work more efficiently.

 Chances are high, that you or your company is saving a lot of money with recent releases.
-[Please consider supporting my work](https://github.com/sponsors/staabm), so I can make sure Rector keeps as fast as possible and evolves to the next level.
+[Please consider supporting my work](https://github.com/sponsors/staabm), so I can make sure open source tools keeps as fast as possible and evolves to the next level.

 All this performance work have been developed while holiday of my primary job.